apache/rocketmq-site/_docs/16-rmq-architecture.md

 # Overview

-The greatest innovation of RocketMQ is high throughput, high reliability, and low latency of supporting massive messages through exquisite scale out and scale up.
-RocketMQ consists of four parts, Name Servers, Brokers, Producers and Consumers.
-Each of them can be horizontally extended without single Point of Failure.
+The greatest strengths of RocketMQ are high throughput, high reliability, and low latency when supporting massive messages through exquisite scale out and scale up.
+RocketMQ consists of four parts: name servers, brokers, producers and consumers.
+Each of them can be horizontally extended without a single Point of Failure.
 As shown in screenshot below.

 **NameServer Cluster**

 Name Servers provide lightweight service discovery and routing.
-Each Name Server records full routing information, provides equivalent reading and writing service, and supports fast storage expansion.
+Each Name Server records full routing information, provides corresponding reading and writing service, and supports fast storage expansion.

 **Broker Cluster**

 Brokers take care of message storage by providing lightweight TOPIC and QUEUE mechanisms.
-It supports the Push and Pull modes, fault tolerance mechanism (2 copies or 3 copies), strong padding of peaks and capacity of accumulating hundreds of billion messages in their original time order.
-In addition, Brokers provide disaster recovery, rich metrics statistics, and alert mechanisms, all of which are lack in traditional messaging systems.
+It supports the Push and Pull model, contains fault tolerance mechanism (2 copies or 3 copies), and provides strong padding of peaks and capacity of accumulating hundreds of billion messages in their original time order.
+In addition, Brokers provide disaster recovery, rich metrics statistics, and alert mechanisms, all of which are lacking in traditional messaging systems.

 **Producer Cluster**